 Picking the right ones for you though, that’s the hard part.
 Not all non-alcoholic drinks are made equal, and in all honesty, some are pretty crap.

-Which is why I’ve put together this guide to my favourite go-to non-alcoholic vegan drinks.
-Included is a mix of drink types, including some that are completely alcohol-free and some that only have a tiny percent of alcohol (never more than what you may find in the average burger roll though).
+This is why I’ve put together this guide to my favourite go-to non-alcoholic vegan drinks.
+Included is a mix of drink types, including some that are completely alcohol-free and some that only have a tiny percentage of alcohol (never more than what you may find in the average burger roll though).

 Why drink non-alcoholic vegan drinks?